 Edgeworth Box

-We can perceive isoquants X’s and Y’s, facing to each others, will be tangent at points somewhere within the Edgeworth Box.
-We can expect very large number of isoquants X’s and Y’s despite we have shown few of them, and thus, large number of such tangecy points.
-If we connect such points of tangency, we get what is called a contract curve (curve OxOy in picture).
+We can perceive isoquants X’s and Y’s, facing each other, tangent at points within the Edgeworth Box.
+We can expect a large number of isoquants X’s and Y’s even though we have shown only a few of them, and thus, many such tangency points.
+If we connect such points of tangency, we get a contract curve (curve OxOy in the picture).
 This curve is the locus of points representing all the economically efficient methods of producing X and Y goods.
-Any point off this curve implies the inefficient use of limited resources.
+Any point of this curve implies the inefficient use of limited resources.

 For instance, suppose firm produces at point T (in above figure), where it uses OxK1 of total capital K and OxL1 of total labor L to produce X3 output.
 Similarly, it uses remaining resources – K1K of total capital K and L1L of total labor L – to produce Y3 output.

-However, moving towards points P and Q on contract curve while using the same amount of resources, firm can produce more of at least one good without reducing the output of other good.
-At point P, firm can produce Y4 without reducing X3.
-Similarly, at point Q, firm can produce X4 without losing Y3.
-If the firm moves to points in between P and Q, say point m, then it can produce more of both goods using the same resources.
-Thus, only points on contract curve represent the efficient method of production; any points off this curve indicate inefficient method of production.
+However, moving towards points P and Q on the contract curve while using the same amount of resources, the firm can produce more of at least one good without reducing the output of other goods.
+At point P, a firm can produce Y4 without reducing X3.
+Similarly, a firm can produce X4 at point Q without losing Y3.
+If the firm moves to points between P and Q, say point m, it can produce more of both goods using the same resources.
+Thus, only points on the contract curve represent the efficient production method; any points off this curve indicate the inefficient production method.

 What is production possibility curve?